chrisgrieser/quadro-example-vault/Data/Mock Interview B (Android developer).md

 **Q3: Apart from fragmentation, what other challenges do you encounter during Android app development?**

-A: Another significant challenge is platform compatibility and version fragmentation.
+A: Another significant challenge is ==platform compatibility and version fragmentation==.
 Android devices run on different versions of the operating system, each with its own set of features and capabilities.
 This requires careful consideration when selecting the minimum supported Android version for the app and implementing backward compatibility for older devices.
-Additionally, keeping up with the latest Android updates and features while ensuring compatibility with older versions can be a complex and time-consuming process.
+Additionally, keeping up with the latest Android updates and features while ensuring compatibility with older versions can be a complex and time-consuming process. [[Compatibility]] [[compatibility challenges/4]] ^id-648434

 **Q4: How do you manage platform compatibility and version fragmentation in your app development process?**

-A: To manage platform compatibility and version fragmentation, I prioritize backward compatibility and utilize support libraries and compatibility APIs provided by Google.
+A: To manage platform compatibility and version fragmentation, I prioritize ==backward compatibility and utilize support libraries and compatibility APIs provided by Google==.
 This allows me to leverage the latest Android features while ensuring that the app remains compatible with older versions of the operating system.
-Additionally, I closely monitor Android adoption trends and adjust the minimum supported version accordingly to reach the widest possible audience without compromising on functionality or performance.
+Additionally, I closely monitor Android adoption trends and adjust the minimum supported version accordingly to reach the widest possible audience without compromising on functionality or performance. [[Compatibility]] [[compatibility challenges/2]] ^id-128667

 **Q5: Security is a significant concern in the realm of app development.
 How do you address security challenges when developing for the Android platform?**